 Buffer vs Hootsuite: Who Wins The Social Media Battle?

-Buffer and Hootsuite take quite different approaches to manage your social media accounts and scheduling updates.
+Buffer and Hootsuite take quite different approaches to managing your social media accounts and scheduling updates.
 They have also taken diverse approaches to product development and have distinct objectives for the feature sets they provide.

 What is Buffer?